Nature’s Medicine: Here I Am

-No matter how many times I give a speech or participate in a big event, I am often left with the same feeling for a day or so.
+No matter how many times I deliver a speech or engage in media and events, I am frequently left with the same emotion for the next day or two.

 Sadness.
 A kind of longing.
 A sense of emptiness.